Chapter 8. SQL-Invoked Routines

 BEGIN ATOMIC

-DECLAR max_event TIMESTAMP;
+DECLARE max_event TIMESTAMP;

 SET max_event = SELECT MAX(event_time) FROM atable WHERE event_type = e_type;